“We can make tomorrow better than today.”

 - Modular design strategy, reconfigurable products.

-- Agile development process, code/build a little, and then test a little.
+- The agile development process, code/build a little, and then test a little.
 Keep iterating fast.

 - Heavy client engagement and communication throughout the process.
 Our clients are team members, not customers.